.avif)

 Running and maintaining a physical data center requires significant time and effort, with limited resources compared to the extensive options offered by various Cloud providers.
 In certain situations, managing physical infrastructure cannot be avoided due to security or budget constraints.
 Nonetheless, the diverse array of top-notch services provided by cloud providers, along with their seamless integrations and user-friendly interfaces, make them an excellent option for developing software applications.

-GCP (Google Cloud Platform) is a public cloud platform used to run applications, store data, and operate secure, scalable infrastructure without managing physical hardware.
-It is commonly chosen for global reach, strong data and analytics capabilities, and flexible platform services.
+GCP (Google Cloud Platform) is a public cloud used to run applications and data workloads on globally distributed, elastic infrastructure.
+It is often chosen for strong data and analytics capabilities, reliable networking, and managed services that reduce operational overhead.

-Our experience with GCP helped us develop practical delivery patterns, reusable automation, and operational guardrails that we apply to help clients run secure, scalable, and cost-controlled cloud platforms.
+Our experience with GCP helped us build repeatable delivery patterns, automation, and operational guardrails that we apply to help clients run secure, scalable, and cost-controlled cloud platforms.

 Some of the things we did include: